-Drawing on research from Belong – The Cohesion and Integration Network, Radical Kindness will bring together engaging, inspiring and evidence-based content about acts that build connections across communities.
+Drawing on research from Belong – The Cohesion and Integration Network, Radical Kindness brought together engaging, inspiring and evidence-based content about acts that build connections across communities.

 Radical Kindness is defined as ‘kindness which reaches across differences’*, and has the power to promote integration and social cohesion, whilst addressing underlying prejudice.

 Social mixing is one of the most powerful ways of reducing prejudice and promoting empathy between different groups of people.
 During the Covid-19 pandemic and lockdown, while opportunities for social mixing declined sharply, instances of civic support, community connection and mutual aid surged.